Spreading speeds in reducible multitype branching random walk: The irreducible case

 The next result concerns the decay of the probability of a particle appearing to the right of $na$.
-For the one-type process \citet{MR877384} gives a result similar to the next one under extra conditions and \citet[Theorem 2.1]{MR1198661} gives a much sharper one. \begin{propn} Under the conditions of Proposition \ref{trans bound}, for $a \neq \Up$,
+For the one-type process \citet{MR877384} gives a result similar to the next one under extra conditions and Rouault [(\citeyear{MR1198661}), Theorem 2.1] gives a much sharper one.
+The multitype case does not seem to have been discussed before. \begin{propn} For $a \neq\Up$,